-- Talk to your parents, children, friends and coworkers about food waste and share strategies that you’ve tried, either at home or at school.
+- Talk to your parents, teachers, friends and other school adults about food waste and share strategies that you’ve tried, either at home or at school.

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!

 Create a Food Waste Reduction Committee to measure how much food is being wasted in your school.
 A visual assessment - of all, 3/4, 1/2, 1/4, or no food wasted - from each student's meal will give you an idea of how much food is being thrown out.

 Share this video with your student body showing the importance of reducing food waste in schools and how elementary students in Hawaii have taken charge in addressing food waste.
 Ask your classmates why reducing food waste matters to them.

 - Educational posters and flyers

 - Food recovery and rescue supplies

 - Boxes, bags and other containers for packaging and transporting food